dper/kanjioftheday/README.md

 * Kunyomis
 * Examples

-The examples can get quite long, so you probably wouldn't want to look at the file itself very much, but if you're running into unexpected behavior, it's work a look.
-The left-most part of each line should be quite legible.
+The examples can get quite long, so you probably wouldn't want to look at the details file itself unless trouble shooting.

 This project comes with some lists of kanji in the `lists` directory.
 You can copy and paste those onto `targetkanji.txt` as desired.
 If you'd like to use a different set of kanji, modify `targetkanji.txt` by hand.
 For convenience, the script `generator.sh` generates details files for all of the elementary and junior high school kanji lists and places the results in `web`.